Suspect in St. Louis officer’s slaying has long crime record

 ST. LOUIS (AP) — The man charged with first-degree murder Tuesday in the fatal shooting of a St. Louis police officer has a long history of violent crime and missed a court appearance last month in Florida, where he is accused of false imprisonment and sexual battery.

 St. Louis Circuit Attorney Kim Gardner announced charges against Thomas Kinworthy Jr., 43, in the death of 29-year-old Officer Tamarris L. Bohannon.
-Kinworthy is jailed at the St. Louis City Justice Center.
+Kinworthy is jailed without bond at the St. Louis City Justice Center.
+In addition to the murder charge, he is charged with assault, burglary, resisting arrest, unlawful possession of a firearm and three counts of armed criminal action.
+It wasn’t immediately clear if Kinworthy had an attorney.

 Bohannon responded to a call Saturday afternoon after an armed man ordered a family out of their home and barricaded himself inside.
 Officers were searching for another reported shooting victim when Bohannon was shot in the head and a second officer was struck in the leg, Chief John Hayden said.

 Bohannon died Sunday.
-The second officer, 30, is expected to recover.
+The second officer, identified Tuesday as Arlando Bailey, is expected to recover.
 They were the seventh and eighth St. Louis officers shot since June.
-Bohannon was Black, as is his colleague who was shot.
+Bohannon was Black, as is Bailey.

 Kinworthy, who is white, has a criminal record dating to the 1990s, when he spent nine months in prison for a drug crime in St. Louis County.